Jxck-S/plane-notify/README.md

     pip install -U selenium
     ```

-### Install Pushbullet, Tweepy, and Discord optional output methods already implemented in code, only install the ones you want to use.
+### Install Pushbullet, Tweepy, and Discord optional output methods already implemented in code, only install the ones you want to use

 ```bash
 pip install tweepy